tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/对象/列出对象键_intl_en.md

 Tencent Cloud COS supports listing keys by prefix.
 You can use the separator (`/`) in a key to implement a hierarchical structure similar to the traditional file system.
 In COS, you can use separators to select and browse keys hierarchically.

 You can list all keys in a single bucket in UTF-8 binary order of prefixes or filter the key list by specifying the prefix.
-For example, by adding the parameter `t`, the `tencent` object can be listed, while objects prefixed with `a` or other characters will be skipped.
+For example, adding the parameter `t`, would list the `tencent` object, while skipping objects prefixed with `a` or other characters.

 Keys can be reorganized based on the added separator (`/`).
 You can use the prefix and separator together to implement a folder retrieval feature.
 For example, if you add the prefix parameter `t` and the separator (`/`), eligible keys such as `tencent/cos` will be listed.